Understanding Low Back Pain: Common Mistakes and Simple Fixes

 Lateral band walks

-Your glutes should be the engine.
-Your low back is the stabilizer.
+Your glutes should act as the engine, while your low back serves as the stabilizer.

 The Fix: